frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

 #.
 You see you are in tab "Test" (number 1).
 Press "Refresh" (number 2).
 This causes your captured test script to appear (number 3).

-This steps finishes your preparations.
+This step finishes your preparations.

 .. _afterPrepared: